Discrete Logarithm

 In the attacks’ analysis each step corresponds to a group operation.

-Given the group G
+Given the cyclic group G

 with order n